S3 method for class 'stats_dm_list'

 This function iterates over a list of statistics data, resulting from a call

-for flexible arrangement of multiple plots on a single graphics device.
+for a simple arrangement of multiple plots on a single graphics device.

 Usage